 These simple DIY plant markers for garden beds are a simple way to help keep track of plants and they make perfect gifts too!

-Instead of planting a lot of different items as I have in the past, I stuck to basics this year – beans, tomatoes, lettuce varieties and tons and tons of herbs.
+Instead of planting a lot of different items as I have in the past, I’m sticking to basics this year – beans, tomatoes, lettuce varieties and tons and tons of herbs.
 For some reason this year has felt like a lot to me, and I’ve been wanting to simplify everything this season, including what I’m growing in the garden.
+Additionally, most people seem to want the basics at our farm store and I’m happy to oblige them as we expand out flower farming this season.

 Keeping track of the plants

-However, that’s led me to growing a lot of different varieties of lettuces, tomatoes, beans and herbs.
-To keep track of it all, and the different types, I’ve started making these DIY plant markers for garden beds.
+However, growing the basics leads me to growing a lot of different varieties of lettuces, tomatoes, beans and herbs.
+To keep track of it all, and the different types, I’ve made these DIY plant markers for garden beds.

-I love having various types of DIY plant markers for garden beds, like these DIY plant markers {HERE}.
+I love having various types of DIY plant markers for garden beds, like these DIY plant markers {HERE} with my garlic tips.
 But I especially love these ones because when we are in the heat of the season and the garden becomes jungle-like, these will still be easy to find.

 Before planting, amend the soil for the best harvest

 I believe it’s important to amend the soil each season you’re going to be planting in a bed.
 It helps to feed the plants throughout the growing season and continues to support the soil build in your beds.
-Planting with Beyond Peat Organic All-Purpose Raised Bed Mix is an easy way to get everything I need right in one bag.
+I usually amend the beds with a mix of compost and new, organic soil.
+I’ve used everything from mushroom compost to dairy doo in the past.
+I have to say, the dairy doo seems to spur on growth the fastest

-First I laid down cardboard as an early season weed preventative, then added a layer or Beyond Peat.
+First I laid down cardboard as an early season weed preventative.
+You can read about that process {HERE}.

 Next, I laid down my DIY seed tape with my lettuce seeds and carrot seeds.

-Then I covered the seed tape with another layer of Beyond Peat All-Purpose Organic Raised Bed Mix.
+Then I covered the seed tape with another layer of soil mix.

 It took just about a week for my little lettuces to start poking through.
 And I even had some carrots sprouting!
 Something I’ve never been able to get to take root since we moved to the farm.